magento/commerce-data-export/app/code/Magento/ConfigurationDataExporter/README.md

 There is 2 ways to perform full export:
 1. In recurring data upgrade script (to automatically sync configuration on every deployment)
-2. By running `bin/magento config-export:sync:full` with optional argument `--store`
+2. By running `bin/magento commerce-data-export:config:export` with optional argument `--store`

 ###Export configuration updates